-Toothbrushes come in all sizes and colors–some spin and others pulsate.
+Toothbrushes come in all sizes and colours–some spin and others pulsate.
 But a toothbrush is worthless if you brush incorrectly.

 Who should buy a power toothbrush?
 All you really need is a good soft-bristled manual toothbrush if you take the time and effort.
 But if you have arthritis, lack dexterity, or would like some extra power, powered toothbrushes can help.